tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 ## Removing duplicates from derived view
 If we want just the source data, we have to remove these derivative datasets.
-I'll explain removing federated data later..
+I'll explain removing federated data later.

 ### Not removing duplicates
 At first, I